swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ---

 ## Getting Started with JupyterLab

-We will teach Python using the [JupyterLab][jupyterlab], a programming environment that runs in a web browser.
-Jupyter requires a reasonably up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).
+We will teach Python using [JupyterLab][jupyterlab], a programming environment that runs in a web browser.
+JupyterLab requires a reasonably up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).

 JupyterLab is included as part of the the Anaconda Python distribution.
 If you have not already installed the Anaconda Python distribution, see [the setup instructions]({{ page.root }}/setup/) for installation instructions.

-JupyterLab server is an application whose frontend user interface runs in a web browser.
+JupyterLab is an application whose frontend user interface runs in a web browser.

 *   The server runs locally on your machine only and does not use an internet connection.
 *   The server sends messages to your web browser.
 *   The server does the work and the web browser renders the result.